A Fast Method for Generating Primes

 © by Zack Smith All rights reserved.

-IntroductionAfter considering the task of generating prime numbers I hit upon an idea for optimizing the process on standard 32- and 64-bit Intel based CPUs.
+IntroductionAfter considering the problem of how to most efficiently generate prime numbers I hit upon an idea for optimizing the process on standard 32- and 64-bit Intel based CPUs.

 Two sievesLet's compare two sieves, which generate a list of prime numbers: The Sieve of Eratosthenes versus mine.

 Sieve of EratosthenesIn the Sieve of Eratosthenes, one first creates a blank bitmap representing candidate numbers, i.e. those whose primeness is to be determined.

 Suppose one wants to check 100 candidate integers for primeness, e.g. 2 to 101.
 This requires a bitmap of 100 bits.
 Given the primes that we already know, we flag all multiples of those primes within the array e.g.

 What's left is a set of unflagged numbers that we need to test for primeness by calling a generic is_prime() function.
 If we learn of a new prime number, we must flag the numbers in the array that are multiples of it, e.g. 2n, 3n, 4n... to remove those from consideration.
 We leave the actual prime number (1n) unflagged.